 Posted on 11 February 2010

-For a comprehensive overview of the current situation in terms of women in decision-making in the EU, and the most recent European policies in this area, see the chapter in the EWL’s Beijing+15 Report on Violence against Women, as well as the chapters on the Human Rights of Women and on Women and Armed Conflict.
+For a comprehensive overview of the current situation in terms of male violence against women, and the most recent European policies in this area, see the chapter in the EWL’s Beijing+15 Report on Violence against Women, as well as the chapters on the Human Rights of Women and on Women and Armed Conflict.